Explicitly correlated electronic structure calculations with transcorrelated matrix product operators

-We first note that tcDMRG enhances the accuracy by approximately one magnitude in comparison with TI-DMRG.
+We first note that tcDMRG enhances the accuracy by approximately one order of magnitude in comparison with TI-DMRG.
 For example, the tcDMRG calculations in cc-pVTZ basis set are nearly as accurate as the TI-DMRG ones within the cc-pVQZ basis.
 The same holds true for the tcDMRG/cc-pVQZ and TI-DMRG/cc-pV5Z pair of calculations.
 A less significant improvement is observed for the double-zeta basis (cc-pVDZ), where the tcDMRG results fall short in comparison with the TI-DMRG/cc-pVTZ method.
 This anomalous trend is related to the inaccuracy of the uncorrelated part of the wave function, namely the anti-symmetrized product of $1s$ orbitals on both centers.
 Within the cc-pVDZ basis the $1s$ orbitals are represented by a relatively short Gaussian expansion, and the transcorrelated method is unable to improve on this description.
 We expect this problem to vanish for heavier atoms, where the cc-pVDZ basis provides a more accurate description of the uncorrelated wave function.

 Finally, we compare in Table~\ref{tab:table_h2_trans} two important parameters of the PEC, namely the well depth ($D_e$) and equilibrium internuclear distance ($R_e$) calculated with both methods.
 We observe a similar improvement in the convergence rate with respect to the basis set size as for the raw energies.
 Notably, due to cancellation of errors, the tcDMRG/cc-pVDZ results are surprisingly accurate and the well depth is comparable with TI-DMRG/cc-pVTZ result.